-Our investment activities are managed by the Advisor and supervised by our Board of Directors, a majority of whom are independent of the Advisor, BlackRock, the Kelso Principals and their respective affiliates.
-The Advisor is registered under the Investment Advisers Act of 1940, or the Advisers Act.
+Our investment activities are managed by the Advisor and supervised by our Board of Directors, a majority of whom are independent of us, the Advisor and our affiliates.
+The Advisor is registered under the Advisers Act.
 Under our investment management agreement ("Management Agreement"), we have agreed to pay the Advisor an annual base management fee based on our total assets, as well as an incentive management fee based on our performance.
 The Management Agreement also provides that we will reimburse the Advisor for costs and expenses incurred by the Advisor for office space rental, office equipment and utilities allocable to the Advisor under that agreement, as well as any costs and expenses incurred by the Advisor relating to any non-investment advisory, administrative or operating services provided by the Advisor to us.

 Also, while we may borrow funds to make investments, our ability to use debt is limited in certain significant respects.
 As a BDC and a RIC for tax purposes, we are dependent on our ability to raise capital through the issuance of our common stock.
-RICs generally must distribute substantially all of their earnings to stockholders as dividends in order to achieve pass-through tax treatment, which prevents us from using those earnings to support operations, which may include new investments (including investments into existing portfolio companies).
+RICs generally must distribute substantially all of their earnings to stockholders in order to achieve pass-through tax treatment, which prevents us from using those earnings to support operations, which may include new investments (including investments into existing portfolio companies).
 Further, BDCs must maintain an asset coverage ratio (the ratio of total assets less total liabilities other than indebtedness to total indebtedness) of not less than 200% in order to incur debt or issue senior securities, meaning generally that for every dollar of debt incurred or senior securities issued, we must have two dollars of assets.
 Our existing debt arrangements also require that we maintain an asset coverage ratio of not less than 200%, among other things.